Union Market: Farmers Market closure

-The open air farmers' market that had been operation since 1932 and the announcement was made on January 3, 1976 that it would close.
+An announcement was made on January 3, 1976 that the open air farmers' market that had been operation since 1932 would close.
 It had become a shadow of itself selling only fruits and vegetables.
 In July 1975, Gallaudet College bought the two-acre lot located on Penn Street NE between 5th Street NE and 6th Street NE for $325,000.
 It was to be used for storage of trucks and maintenance equipment.
 The lot was owned by Historic Figures, the company that owned the Wax Museum in DC.
 It was leased to a produce retailer named John Spivey would subleased to the farmers.
 He had retired a few years ago and the lease were coming to an end on December 31, 1959.
 The College had grown significantly in recent years and needed more space.
 Some vendors were attempting to get stores nearby but the rents were significantly higher.

 DC Councilwoman Nadine Winter (D-Ward 6) told college officials she was in favor of the city purchasing the market in order to prevent the shut-down on January 8.
 However, Edward C. Merrill Jr., President of Gallaudet College responded that the land was needed for storage but said he was open to alternatives.
 On January 15, the college announced that it would let vendors continue to operate for the time being.
 The agreement reached on January 13 stated that the extension would be for two or three years approximately and only half of the space due to the dwindling number of vendors.
 The college would use the western half as it only 50 vehicles but would need all of it once it expends to 100 vehicles in a few years.

 Today

 Today, the name Union Market is used by both the food hall located between 5th Street and the entire area between Florida Avenue NE, New York Avenue NE and 6th Street NE.
 This name sometimes overlaps with the name NoMa.
 The area had been going through a revitalization that follows the trend of NoMa with the renovation of the Uline Arena.
-What was once a low income retail area is becoming an upscale residential and entertaining area.
+What was once a low income retail area is becoming an upscale residential and entertainment area.